3run0Silva/Calendar-JS/README.md

 ## Acknowledgements

 - [Font Awesome](https://fontawesome.com) for the calendar icons.
-- [OpenAI](https://openai.com) for the ChatGPT model used to assist in creating this README.
+- [OpenAI](https://openai.com) for the ChatGPT model used to assist in creating this README and comment the code.

 ## Contributing